refinedev/refine/documentation/docs/tutorial.md

 ## Providing a data source with an API

-Refine is designed to consume data from APIs.
+refine is designed to consume data from APIs.

 We’ll be using a fake REST API at https://refine-fake-rest.pankod.com/ designed for testing as the data source for the application.